How Much Is Tree Stump Removal?

 Preparation

-If your garden has poor accessibility such as due to overgrowth or if there are other issues with your tree (e.g. a pest infestation or it is diseased) then specific preparations may be required before it can be trimmed, pruned, or have its stump removed.
+If your garden has poor accessibility, such as due to overgrowth or if there are other issues with your tree (e.g. a pest infestation or it is diseased), then specific preparations may be required before it can be trimmed, pruned, or have its stump removed.
 This would add to the labour cost and probably supply costs too.

 Number of Tradespeople

-By saving time, it will bring down your labour expenses in that regard but the hourly labour cost would double or triple.
+By saving time, it will bring down your labour expenses in that regard, but the hourly labour cost would double or triple.
 Whether this would prove to be an added cost overall will depend on factors such as how well the gardeners or tree surgeons work together.

 Duration

-Of course regardless of the reasons, the timeframe of the tree maintenance job will significantly shape the labour cost in particular.
+Of course, regardless of the reasons, the timeframe of the tree maintenance job will significantly shape the labour cost in particular.
 Some jobs like dead wooding a small tree will last just a few hours but reducing the crown of a large tree usually takes between two and three days.

 Tradesmen Costs for Trimming, Pruning or Removing a Stump

 In most cases, the labour expense will make up the bulk of your bill when having tree maintenance work undertaken.
-This is whether it is done by a contractor or tree trimming service.
+This is whether it is done by a contractor or a tree trimming service.

 Tradesperson cutting a tree